 This is normally to a service provider in Great Britain, but rarely may also be outside the UK, where this is clinically justified.

-Since June 2017, over 10 ECRs made by consultants in Northern Ireland for women with mesh related problems living here have been approved.
-Records indicate that only a few of these women have travelled to England, but we do not have information on patients who travel and pay for treatment privately.
+Since June 2017, 18 ECRs made by consultants in Northern Ireland for women with mesh related problems living here have been approved.
+Records indicate that several of these women have travelled to England and some have had surgery, but we do not have information on patients who travel and pay for treatment privately.